Praise-Zee/GitHubCloneProject/README.md

-This is the description of my repo
+This is the description of my repo.
-HEAD
 Modification in both main and feature-greeting branch.
-Modification in both main and feature-greeting branch. feature-greeting